nathanpaulscott/gas_meter/readme.md

 Check:

 - The script is using `gas_plot_rate.py`, not the old raw-bin plot script.
+- SciPy is installed and importable with `python3 -c "import scipy; print(scipy.__version__)"`.
-- The plot smoothing is time-aware Gaussian smoothing, not a point-count moving average.
+- The plot is using regular-grid resampling plus smoothing spline, not the older Gaussian smoother and not a fixed N-point moving average.
-- `SMOOTH_SIGMA_S` and `SMOOTH_RADIUS_S` are not too large.
+- `SPLINE_RESIDUAL_M3H` is not too high.
+Higher values smooth more aggressively.
+- Current preferred setting is `SPLINE_RESIDUAL_M3H = 0.025`.
+- `RESAMPLE_GRID_S` is set to `150.0` for the current 2.5-minute grid, or `300.0` if a coarser 5-minute grid is wanted.
 - Raw total gas usage still matches `pulse_count × 0.01`.

 ## No IMAP connection